7 Highest Dividend Stocks That Are Actually a Buy

 Founded in 1866 and headquartered in Columbus, Ohio, the Huntington Bancshares Incorporated operates as a holding company for The Huntington National Bank, which provides standard banking and lending services in eight Midwest states through five business segments.

-The firms’ $0.15 quarterly dividend distribution represents a 7.1% hike above the $0.14 quarterly dividend payout from one year earlier.
-This new quarterly dividend amount converts to a $0.60 annualized payout and yields 4.0%, which is more than 30% above the firm’s own 3.07% average yield over the last five years.
+The firms’ $0.15 quarterly dividend distribution represents a 7.1% hike above the $0.14 quarterly dividend payout from two years earlier.
+This new quarterly dividend amount converts to a $0.60 annualized payout and yields 4.5%, which is more than 30% above the firm’s own 3.07% average yield over the last five years.

-The combined benefit of rising dividend income and appreciating assets rewarded Huntington Bancshares’ stockholders with an 8% total return over the last 12 months, a 60% total return over the last three years and a total return of nearly 70% over the last five years.
+The combined benefit of rising dividend income and appreciating assets rewarded Huntington Bancshares’ stockholders with a 9% total return over the last 12 months and an 86.1% gain in share price over the last five years.

 7 Highest Dividend Stocks That Are Actually a Buy: #3